cyber06917/jeremyITlab-ccna-mega-lab/README.md

 # Jeremy’s CCNA Mega Practical Lab — Configuration Files

-These are the configuration files I created while working through **Jeremy’s IT Lab Mega CCNA Practical Lab** for hands-on practice.
-I did not develop or author the lab content — all credit belongs to Jeremy’s IT Lab.
+**Disclaimer:** I did not create or author the lab exercises.
+This repository contains the configuration files I produced while working through **Jeremy’s IT Lab Mega CCNA Practical Lab** for hands-on practice and to refresh my CCNA knowledge.
+All credit for the lab content belongs to Jeremy’s IT Lab.

 This practice covered almost all of CCNA topics that is :
 - VLANs & trunking